junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — The Speaker designated the Honorable Ellen O. Tauscher to act as Chairwoman of the Committee.
 - 2007-05-24 — The previous question on the motion was ordered without objection. (consideration: CR H5774)
 - 2007-05-24 — The previous question was ordered pursuant to the rule.
+- 2007-05-25 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-06-04 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 182.